sitewards/ansible-role-lego-lets-encrypt/README.md

 ## Limitations

-Currently this role does not provide mechanism of authentication against selected dns providers, this has to be handled externally
+Currently, this role does not provide mechanism of authentication against selected dns providers, this has to be handled externally

 ## Configuration
 The variables that are available are defined in [defaults/main.yml](./defaults/main.yml).
 There are various requirements;